Potential Rose Festival Princesses Apply Now!

 Hannah Rice admits she did not know much about the history of the Rose Festival Court program.
 She was under misconceptions that it was a popularity contest or beauty pageant, but she still felt it would be a good chance to improve her speaking skills, so she took a big step outside her comfort zone and applied for the 2013 Court.
 A few months later Hannah Rose Rice of Madison High School was crowned Queen of the Portland Rose Festival for 2013.

 “I am a very different person than the apprehensive senior who applied last December.
-I have found my voice, purpose, and an incredible group of friends I am proud to call my sisters,” says Rice (now a freshman at the University of Oregon).
+I have found my voice, purpose, and an incredible group of friends I am proud to call my sisters,” trampoline water park for sale says Rice (now a freshman at the University of Oregon).
 “I have learned that there is no image that a ‘Princess’ must fit.
 She should simply strive to be passionate, genuine and kind.
 I am so grateful that I learned these lessons, and I can’t wait to see a brand new class of young women learn them as well this spring.”